JulianKnodt/pars3d/readme.md

 Secondary formats are considered less important for maintenance.

+If you want another format supported, please feel free to file an issue and I'll do my best to add it.

 # Design:

 Each file format has its own `struct` which represents the data supported by that specific file